 7 May–3 August 2025

-In his work to date, Heinemann’s subjects have evolved through speculative fiction, such as a revisionist biography of Ted Kaczynski, otherwise known as the Unabomber.
+In previous work, the artist’s subjects have evolved through speculative fiction, such as a revisionist biography of Ted Kaczynski, otherwise known as the Unabomber.
 He has referenced early Gay Liberation Front actions, Mary Whitehouse’s campaigns against homosexuality and the 1990s anti-roads movements in the UK.
-Developing these narratives across sculpture, performance, writing and drawing, Heinemann considers how queer storytelling might be harnessed as a mode of opposition.
+Developing these narratives across sculpture, performance, writing and drawing, Heinemann considers how queer storytelling might be channeled as a mode of opposition.

-This exhibition is supported by Henry Moore Foundation and Creative Scotland’s Open Fund for Individuals.
+This exhibition is supported by Henry Moore Foundation and Creative Scotland’s Open Fund for Individuals, with additional support from Emma and Frederick Goltz.
 Studio Voltaire’s 2025/2026 Exhibitions programme has received support from Cockayne Foundation.
 Studio Voltaire’s Programmes are core funded by The Studio Voltaire Council.